lihini223/twitter-bot/README.md

 # twitter-bot

-A twitter bot created using selenium to get auto likes on twitter.
+This project is a twitter bot who put likes to tweets related to pre defined topics. twitter bot is developed using `python` and `selenium` library.